From CRM to CEP, the birth

 I defined it in 2018, and this definition still holds today: a CEP is a platform that enables an enterprise to coordinate and intelligently orchestrate all customer engagement activities across its value chain to deliver a symbiotic set of outcomes:

-To manage that, a CEP must act as the coordinator-in-chief, and be connected with the operational backbone of the enterprise.
-All relevant data must be accessible and synthesized to trigger the most relevant response – next best action, conversation, guidance, product information, etc., etc. Pulling off that feat at scale demands joined-up and responsible AI, to feed off that data and make sense of it, and to execute empathetically.
+To manage that, a CEP must act as the coordinator-in-chief and be connected with the operational backbone of the enterprise.
+All relevant data must be accessible and synthesized to trigger the most relevant response – next best action, conversation, guidance, product information, etc. Pulling off that feat at scale demands joined-up and responsible AI to feed off that data, make sense of it, and execute empathetically.
 Security and compliance mechanisms must also be in place to protect customer data and to ensure any general or industry-specific regulations are met.
 I shall explore the anatomy of a CEP next in Part 2.
-And in part 3, I’ll discuss some of the different approaches to developing an effective CEP.